These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T7B08 (D)

-What should you do if a "Part 15" device in your neighbor’s home is causing harmful interference to your amateur station?
+What should you do if something in a neighbor’s home is causing harmful interference to your amateur station?

 A. Work with your neighbor to identify the offending device

-B. Politely inform your neighbor about the rules that require him to stop using the device if it causes interference
+B. Politely inform your neighbor about the rules that prohibit the use of devices which cause interference

 C. Check your station and make sure it meets the standards of good amateur practice